input-output-hk/cardano-tutorials/node-setup/address.md

 5. Finnaly, we can create our stake address.
 This address __CAN'T__ receive payments but will receive the rewards from participating in the protocol.
 We will save this address in the file `addr.stake`

 		cardano-cli shelley stake-address build \
-		--staking-verification-key-file stake.vkey > addr.stake
+		--staking-verification-key-file stake.vkey \
+		--out-file stake.addr

+This created the file stake.addr, let's check its content:

+		cat stake.addr

+		> 820058...

 Our stake address needs to be registered in the blockchain for it to be useful.
-We deal with that in the next tutorial ["Registering stake address to the blockchain"](staking-key.md)
+We deal with that in another tutorial ["Registering stake address to the blockchain"](staking-key.md)